Autonomous regions of the Philippines: Cordilleras

-The Cordillera Administrative Region administers the area that was designated for an autonomous region.
-Two plebiscites were held in the Cordilleras, the latest in 1998, to create an autonomous region, but both failed.
-There have been bills filed in Congress to re-propose and establish an autonomous region in the Cordilleras, but none of these have succeeded.
+The Cordillera Administrative Region administers the area designated for a proposed autonomous region.
+Two plebiscites have been held in the Cordilleras to create an autonomous region, the most recent in 1998, but both failed.
+Several bills have been filed in Congress to establish an autonomous region in the Cordilleras, but none have been enacted.

-In 1990, a plebiscite was held to create an autonomous region under Republic Act No. 6766 but only Ifugao voted in favor of the law's ratification.
-The component provinces of the Cordillera Administrative Region at the time and the city of Baguio participated in the plebiscite with only localities voting in favor of the law's ratification to be part of a new autonomous region in the Cordilleras.
-There was also a failed attempt to establish an autonomous region with a single province.
+In 1990, a plebiscite was held to create an autonomous region under Republic Act No. 6766, but only Ifugao voted in favor of ratification.
+The provinces comprising the Cordillera Administrative Region at the time, as well as the city of Baguio, participated in the plebiscite, with only those localities voting in favor of ratification to form part of the proposed autonomous region.
+As a result, the attempt to establish an autonomous region consisting of a single province failed.